creeperbit/woo-tabs-accordion/readme.md

 ## Installation

-1. Upload `woo-tabs-accordions` to the `/wp-content/plugins/` directory.
+1. Upload `woo-tabs-accordion` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to "WooCommerce > Settings > Products > WooCommerce Tabs Accordions" to configure settings you'd like to use.
+3. Go to "WooCommerce > Settings > Products > WooCommerce Tabs Accordion" to configure settings you'd like to use.

 ## Frequently Asked Questions